-The best fitness trackers you can buy in 2020
+The best fitness trackers you can buy | Engadget

 Best overall: Fitbit Charge 4

-While on the expensive side for a fitness tracker, the $150 Fitbit Charge 4 has all the features you’d need from an activity band and more.
-Its major selling point is built-in GPS. it will track outdoor runs, bike rides and more on its own and automatically upload maps to the Fitbit app.
-It has a good heart rate monitor as well that works all day and all night to record pulse data.
+Though it’s on the expensive side for a fitness tracker, the $130 Fitbit Charge 4 has all the features you’d need from an activity band.
+Its major selling point is built-in GPS — it will track outdoor runs, bike rides and more on its own and automatically upload maps to the Fitbit app.
+Additionally, it has a good heart rate monitor that works all day and all night to record pulse data.
 Fitbit’s new active zone minutes will also let you know when you’ve moved into a different heart rate zone while working out, which can be really motivating mid-run.

-The Charge 4 also includes Spotify control and Fitbit Pay as standard features, so you can pause and play tracks while you’re working out and pay for a coffee on your way home without having your wallet.
-Lots of competing trackers don’t have features like that (especially NFC payments), so we think they, along with its litany of other fitness features, justify the Charge 4’s higher price tag.
+You’ll also get Spotify control and Fitbit Pay as standard features on the Charge 4, so you can pause and play tracks while you’re working out and pay for a coffee on your way home without having your wallet.
+Lots of competing trackers don’t have features like that (especially NFC payments), so we think they, along with its litany of other fitness features, justify the Charge 4’s higher asking price.
 We also appreciate that the Charge 4 gets roughly five days of all-day and all-night use on a single charge, and you’ll be able to get a couple days of battery life even when using the GPS regularly.

 A more subtle-looking alternative is the $130 Garmin Vivosmart 4.
 It’s thinner than the Charge 4 and fits in a bit better with bracelets and other jewelry you might wear regularly.
-But its attractive design is only part of its appeal -- Garmin knows how to track fitness, and the Vivosmart 4 is proof that you don’t need to drop hundreds on one of the company’s fitness watches to get a solid device.
+But its attractive design is only part of its appeal — Garmin knows how to track fitness, and the Vivosmart 4 is proof that you don’t need to drop hundreds on one of the company’s fitness watches to get a capable device.

 Like the Charge 4, the Vivosmart 4 tracks all-day activity and sleep and has a pulse ox sensor for blood oxygen saturation measurements.
 It has only connected GPS capabilities, and it has universal music controls that can control the playback of most anything.
 The band is also waterproof and can track basic swim workouts, plus it also has a battery life of up to seven days.
 While it’s similar to the Charge 4 in that the Vivosmart 4 works with both Android and iOS devices, it’s a bit more flexible as it syncs with Apple Health (the Charge 4 and other Fitbit devices do not).

-If you only have $100 to spare, the Fitbit Inspire HR is the best option.
+If you only have $100 to spare, the Fitbit Inspire 2 is the best option.
 It strips out all the luxury features from the Charge 4 and keeps only the essentials.
 You won’t get built-in GPS, Fitbit Pay or Spotify control but you do get excellent activity tracking, automatic workout detection, smartphone alerts and plenty more.
-The “HR” designation means it includes an optical heart rate monitor -- you could save an extra $30 and opt for the Fitbit Inspire, which doesn’t track pulse, but we recommend the Inspire HR if you can afford it.
+As the updated version of the Inspire HR, the Inspire 2 includes a heart rate monitor, which the device uses to keep track of all-day heart rate, active zone minutes, sleep stages and more.

 The Inspire HR is thinner than the Charge 4 but it also has interchangeable bands, so you can switch up its style whenever you feel like it.
-It has connected GPS instead of a built-in sensor, so you can map workouts -- you just have to bring your smartphone along for the ride.
-Its design is also swimproof and it should last up to five days on a single charge.
+Its design is also swimproof, and it should last up to 10 days on a single charge.
+Fitbit also recently added Tile-tracking to the Inspire 2, allowing you to find your misplaced band using the Bluetooth locator feature and the Tile mobile app.
 All of these features make it the best value fitness tracker you can get.

-The $100 Samsung Galaxy Fit band is almost like a more affordable Garmin Vivosmart 4.
-The two trackers share the same skeletal design but the Galaxy Fit looks a bit more utilitarian -- you can swap out its bands, though -- something you can’t do on Garmin’s device.
-Engadget’s Cherlynn Low was impressed with the tiny tracker: the Tizen-based interface is colorful and easy to use, and plenty of people will appreciate its durable, no-nonsense design.
+The $60 Samsung Galaxy Fit 2 band is almost like a more affordable Garmin Vivosmart 4.
+The two trackers share the same skeletal design but the Galaxy Fit looks a bit more utilitarian — you can swap out its bands, though — something you can’t do on Garmin’s device.

+We haven’t given the Fit 2 the full review treatment, but Engadget’s Cherlynn Low was impressed with the original Galaxy Fit: the Tizen-based interface is colorful and easy to use, and plenty of people will appreciate its durable, no-nonsense design.
 It tracks a bunch of workouts as well and even has auto-exercise recognition.
 That’s on top of its daily activity tracking and sleep monitor, all of which uses the built-in heart rate monitor to collect pulse data throughout the day.

-Samsung estimates a seven-day battery life on the Galaxy Fit, which means constant charging will not be a concern.
-Samsung isn’t as comprehensive as Garmin is when it comes to fitness data collection and analysis, but the Galaxy Fit is a good option for those that want an easy to use tracker that sticks to the basics.
+The kicker for the Galaxy Fit 2 is battery life — the tiny tracker can last for up to 15 days on a single charge, and you can even extend it to 21 days if you change some settings.
+That’s much longer than most competing bands, so even if Samsung isn’t as comprehensive as Garmin or Fitbit is when it comes to fitness data collection and analysis, the Galaxy Fit 2 is a good option for those who want a basic tracker that they can safely forget to charge each night.

 All of the previously mentioned fitness trackers are attractive in their own way (bonus points to those that have interchangeable bands), but they share a similar look.
 There aren’t many alternative designs for these devices anymore.
 The $70 Withings Move watch is an exception, and one of the most traditionally fashionable fitness trackers you can get.
 It’s an analog watch with a couple of health monitoring features including step, calorie, distance and sleep tracking, connected GPS, auto-recognition for more than 30 workouts and a water-resistant design.
 But we really love it for its button-cell battery, which can last up to 18 months before needing a replacement.